Solvent Yellow 7: Synthesis

-Like most azobenzenes, Solvent Yellow 7 can be synthesized by the reaction of phenyldiazonium salt with phenol.
+Like most azobenzenes, Solvent Yellow 7 can be synthesized by the reaction of the phenyldiazonium salt with phenol.
 The optimal pH value for this azo coupling is 8.5-10.
 The reaction is carried out in water, since sodium chloride (or potassium chloride) formed in the reaction is soluble in water, while the product precipitates.

+As azo dyes are not usually water soluble, the effect of various solvents on them has been studied analytically, and likewise analytical methods and calculations for the color concentration developed.

+Further reactions

+The molecule can be further reacted including with bromine, and other halogens.
+Other reactions include nitration.
+The reactivity with Grignard reagents has also been studied.